-Complaints from the neighbours could cause the young person to be removed and/or the home being closed down.
+out of the home and abuse to the neighbours and others.
+Police Attendance through incident/ antisocial behaviour.
+MED Mentors will use the available strategies to de-escualte incidents where possible without Police involvement.Policies around excessive noise from stereos to be followed.
+NVR approaches to involving community in a way that they can resist and reconcile and be part of the support network.
+On- Going Complaints from the neighbours could cause the young person to be removed and/or the home being closed down.
 The home has not had any complaints from the neighbours.
-LOW Appointed Liaison person to meet the neighbours regularly.
-Strategies to be put in place should the young person not follow the terms of residency guidelines.
-NVR approaches to build on a community approach and understanding.
+LOW Appointed Liason person to meet the neighbours reguarly.
+Strategies to be put in place should the young person not follow the terms of residency guidelines.NVR approaches to build on a community approach and understanding.
 Home to maintain the homes and grounds to show pride in the community.
-On-Going The inability to keep positive relationships with the neighbours due Neighbours to be updated if there is some planned disruption in or around the home.
-On-Going to disturbing behaviours/music/noise YP's to be encouraged to engage in Reparation/Restorative work with the neighbours On-Going Regular liaisons with PCSO's ASB team with the young people.
-On-Going Looking at the YP's needs and background to match with the suitability of the area On-Going Moving the young people on before the there is too much disruption that may result in criminalization.
-On-Going If the YP is consistently disrupting the neighbours/neighbourhood, then a log to be kept and to help when liaising with the PCSO for the area.
-When needed There are door alarms fitted when exit doors are open, this is a continual bleeping noise all the while the door is open, this can be heard on the street.
+On-Going positive realtionsh with the neieghbo due to disturbing The inability to keep positive realtionships with the neieghbours Neighbours to be updated if there is some planned disruption in or around the home.
+On-Going behaviours/music/noise YP's to be encouraged to enagage in Reperation/Restoritive work with the neighbours On-Going Regular liasons with PCSO's ASB team with the young people.
+On-Going Looking at the YP's needs and background to match with the suitability of the area On-Going

+Moving the young people on before the there is to much disruption that may result in criminalzation.
+If the YP is consistanctly disrupting the neighbours/neighbourho od, then a log to be kept and to help when liasing with the PCSO for the area.
+On-Going When needed The are door alarms fitted when exit doors are open, this is a continual bleeping noise all the while the door is open, this can be heard on the street.
 LOW Mentors to be mindful of this and make sure the door is kept shut as much as possible.
 On-going Young people loitering outside the front of the home and engaging in antisocial behaviour.
-MED Young people to be encouraged to engage in restorative/reparation processes ongoing
+MED Young people to be encouraged to engage in restorative/reparation processes ongoing The home is situated in a sea side town Young person and mentors, visitors The home is situated in a seaside town, The beach is within a 5 min car journey and over 20 minutes walk away.
+MED Mentors to make sure the young people are aware of the danger if visiting the seaside.
+Mentor to make sure that all young people have contact numbers to phone if they get separated or need help.
+Mentors to arrange for a meeting place if get separated, like back at the car.
+Mentors to ensure all take appropriate clothing and footwear, have sun protection with them, towels and change of clothing.
+On- Going